Bathiya and Santhush: Academic career

-He started his education in Holloway Primary School in India and upon return in 1984, he entered Isipathana College, Colombo for a brief period.
-In 1988, he joined Ananda College, Colombo, where he later held the position of Deputy Head Prefect in 1995 and was decorated as a President Scout of the Scout Troop in 1994.
-After his secondary education at Ananda College, he completed his degree and obtained BSc (Hon) Business from the Manchester Metropolitan University, UK.
+Bathiya started his education in Holloway Primary School in India and upon return in 1984, he entered Isipathana College, Colombo for a brief period.
+In 1988, he joined Ananda College, Colombo, Santhush studied at Royal College, Colombo.
+Both of them were scouts and they met in 1992 at Viharamahadevi Park in Colombo during a scouting jamboree, where they both sang.

 Early musical journey

 While studying western classical music privately, Bathiya was a member of the first Ananda College Senior Brass Band where he played the alto saxophone and occasionally filled in for the percussion section.
 He was also a pianist with the western music society.
 He was a founding member and a lead vocalist of the school band.
 Winning many awards at inter school competitions, Bathiya soon became a known figure in the school's music circuit as a college musician during the mid-90s.
 He later started learning the music technology with the Sri Lankan music artist Dilup Gabadamudalige.
-He also joined the Marry Anne Singers Colombo and studied opera, jazz and Broadway singing under the Mary Anne David School of Vocal Music.
+He also joined the Marry Anne Singers Colombo.
+Bathiya and Santhush studied opera, jazz and Broadway singing under the Mary Anne David School of Vocal Music.
 During the late 90s, Bathiya worked as a freelance vocalist singing for radio jingles and commercials together with Ranga Dassanayake.
 During this period, Bathiya Jayakody and Santhush Weeraman collaborated on a few projects, which led to the formation of BnS.

-Santhush Weeraman
+In 2002, Universal Music signed a contract with them.

+Brand ambassadors

+In 2007, they remained as ambassadors with Dialog after their contract was renewed.
+From 2008 to 2015, they were ambassadors for HNB Assurance.
+They were the ambassadors of the 2012 Sri Lanka Premier League and were one of the performers of the team anthem.
+In 2015, they were apponited as brand ambassadors for McDonalds' McDelivery service and Maliban Lemon Puff.
+In 2018, they were appointed as ambassadors for Sony's audio products.
+In 2026, they partnered with Prime Group.

+In 2021, a company affiliated with them was accused of intellectual property theft in relation to a song from the film Address Na (2015).
+Composer Rohana Weerasinghe and lyricist Sunil Ariyaratne demanded that they pay a one million rupee compensation, which they reportedly did not pay.

+They are co-owners of Charcoal Tandoor Fire Grill in Colombo, which opened in 2026.

-Early life
+Personal life

-Santhush Weeraman was born on 5 September 1977 to Nalaka Weeraman, a retired marketing director at Richard Pieris.

-He is the elder brother of the singer Dushyanth Weeraman.

-Academic career

-Santhush studied at Royal College, Colombo where he excelled at both music, art, & sports as well as academics.
-He completed his bachelor's degree, with a double major in Marketing and Management.

-Early musical journey

-Santhush Weeraman's mother hails from a musical family which influenced his entry to music from a young age.